dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ### Expected Outcomes

-Once the rules are defined and the bucket is rescanned, we will see some findings for the data classifier.
+Once the rules are defined and the bucket is rescanned, we will see some findings for the data classifiers.

 ### Scenario Guidance

-Ehen defining these classifiers in Task 1, use the following guidance:
+When defining these classifiers in Task 1, use the following guidance:

 #### Secret Classification Rule
 * For the rule name, use *\<login-username\>-dspmlab-data-secret.